Inferring diffusivity from killed diffusion: Inference on the diffusion parameter from killed diffusion

+For the existence of such a process, see Theorem B.1.3 in \cite{nickl_bayesian_2023}.
+We then define the rescaled random function

-where $\zeta$ is a smooth cutoff function that is zero outside of $\Omega_0$ and identically $\zeta=1$ on $\Omega_{00}$.
-The prior probability measure for $D$ is then the law $\Pi=\Pi_n=Law(D)$ on $H^a$ of the random function given by
+where $\zeta $ is a smooth cutoff function that is zero outside of $\Omega _{0}$ and identically $\zeta =1$ on $\Omega _{00}$.
+The prior probability measure for $D$ is then the law $\Pi =\Pi _{n}=\operatorname{Law}(D)$ on $H^{a}$ of the random function given by

-which equals $D=1/2$ near the boundary $\partial \Omega$, specifically on $\Omega \setminus \Omega_0$.
-For given $q$ this induces a prior probability measure $\Pi_\Lambda$ supported in $H^a$ for the intensity measures $\Lambda_D$ from (\ref{lD}) simply via the image measure theorem (and since the map $D \mapsto u_{D,q}$ is appropriately measurable in view of Lemmata \ref{fwdregu} and \ref{regpde} below).
-This prior and then also the resulting posterior measures concentrate precisely on the non-linear manifold of intensity functions that arise from observing a killed diffusion process for some $D$ (and $q$), which will be crucial later to solve the non-linear inverse problem via Theorem \ref{yetagain}.
+which equals $D=1/2$ near the boundary $\partial \Omega $, specifically on $\Omega \setminus \Omega _{0}$.
+For given $q$, this induces a prior probability measure $\Pi _{\Lambda}$ supported in $H^{a}$ for the intensity measures $\Lambda _{D}$ from (\ref{lD}) simply via the image measure theorem (and since the map $D \mapsto u_{D,q}$ is appropriately measurable in view of Lemmata \ref{fwdregu} and \ref{regpde} below).
+This prior and then also the resulting posterior measures concentrate precisely on the nonlinear manifold of intensity functions that arise from observing a killed diffusion process for some $D$ (and $q$), which will be crucial later to solve the nonlinear inverse problem via Theorem~\ref{yetagain}.
 Note that the posterior measure from (\ref{post}) based on data (\ref{eq:observations}) is then given by

-Despite the lack of convexity of the negative loglikelihood function $D \mapsto -\log p_{\Lambda_D, n}^K$, following ideas in \cite{stuart_inverse_2010}, approximate computation of this posterior measure is possible by MCMC methods, with each MCMC iterate requiring the numerical evaluation of $p_{\Lambda_D, n}^K$ and hence of the elliptic PDE (\ref{ellip}).
-For instance one can use the pCN, ULA or MALA algorithm, see \cite{cotter_mcmc_2013} and also Sec.1.2.4 in \cite{nickl_bayesian_2023} as well as references therein.
-Computational guarantees for such algorithms can be given following ideas in \cite{nickl_polynomial-time_2022}, see also Ch.5 in \cite{nickl_bayesian_2023}.
-In concrete applications one may wish to model a further drift $\nabla U(X_t)dt$ in (\ref{eq:diffuso}), which corresponds to subtracting a further vector field $\nabla U \cdot \nabla u $ on the l.h.s.~in (\ref{ellip}) and hence changes little in the implementation if $U$ is known or determined independently -- see also the introduction of \cite{nickl_consistent_2023} for further discussion of this aspect.
+Despite the lack of convexity of the negative log likelihood function $D \mapsto -\log p_{\Lambda _{D}, n}^{K}$, following ideas in \cite{stuart_inverse_2010}, approximate computation of this posterior measure is possible by MCMC methods, with each MCMC iterate requiring the numerical evaluation of $p_{\Lambda _{D}, n}^{K}$, and hence of the elliptic PDE (\ref{ellip}).
+For instance, one can use the pCN, ULA or MALA algorithm; see \cite{cotter_mcmc_2013} and also Section~1.2.4 in \cite{nickl_bayesian_2023} as well as references therein.
+Computational guarantees for such algorithms can be given following ideas in \cite{nickl_polynomial-time_2022}; see also Chapter~5 in \cite{nickl_bayesian_2023}.
+In concrete applications, one may wish to model a further drift $\nabla U(X_{t})\,dt $ in (\ref{eq:diffuso}), which corresponds to subtracting a further vector field $\nabla U \cdot \nabla u $ on the left-hand side~in (\ref{ellip}), and hence changes little in the implementation if $U$ is known or determined independently; see also the introduction of \cite{nickl_consistent_2023} for further discussion of this aspect.